rgeraldes24/solc/docs/types/value-types.rst

 Integer literals are formed from a sequence of digits in the range 0-9.
 They are interpreted as decimals.
 For example, ``69`` means sixty nine.
-Octal literals do not exist in Solidity and leading zeros are invalid.
+Octal literals do not exist in Hyperion and leading zeros are invalid.

 Decimal fractional literals are formed by a ``.`` with at least one number after the decimal point.
 Examples include ``.1`` and ``1.3`` (but not ``1.``).